 Police announced that they were looking for two other men in connection with the abduction: Coleman and Roy Portis.

 Coleman was taken into custody June 2 and was later charged.
 Portis, 51, was taken into custody June 3 and was later released.
 He was never charged.

 Walker was found at a motel in Toledo and was taken into custody June 2 along with Roberts.
-They were extradited to Detroit and charged with multiple felonies.
+They were extradited to Detroit and charged.

 Walker’s cousin, Anthony Young, took the stand and described the events of that evening.
 He said the boy was tied up in the back seat and was terrified, crying and pleading to be taken home.
 He also said the amount of money that the boy retrieved from the ground was $70.

 Sign up for ClickOnDetroit Email Newsletters (click here) for more stories like this.